kefranabg/bento-starter/README.md

 **You're done !
 You can now run `npm run serve` and start your app development !** :tada:

-However we recommand you to go through `step 3` and `step 4` to get a better developer experience :sunglasses:
+However we recommand you to go through optionnal steps to get a better developer experience :sunglasses:

 ### Step 3 (Optionnal) - CircleCI configuration for continuous integration